-The Overview Effect: DYC’s Windows to the World
+The Overview Effect: D'Youville’s Windows to the World

 The “overview effect,” is a mind shift that occurs when you are flung so far from Earth that you become awed by the fragility and unity of life on our globe.
 The term specifically refers to the sense of wonder, unity, transcendence, and universal camaraderie that astronauts experience upon seeing a floating far-away Earth.
 It’s the supernatural sense of understanding the “big picture.”